ojhankit/.github/CONTRIBUTING.md

 ## Reporting Issues

-If you find a bug, have a suggestion, or want to discuss something related to the project, please check the [Issues](Link to Issues) section.
+If you find a bug, have a suggestion, or want to discuss something related to the project, please check the Issues section.
 If your issue or idea is not listed, feel free to open a new one.

-## Code Style and Guidelines

-Each project may have specific coding guidelines or conventions.
-Please review the project's documentation or README for information on coding style and contribution guidelines.

 ## Thank You